 What are the next steps in the Tory leadership race?

-Boris Johnson and Jeremy Hunt face a gruelling month as they battle for power.
+Boris Johnson and Jeremy Hunt will travel around the country to take part in a series of hustings as they battle for the keys to Number 10.

 Boris Johnson and Jeremy Hunt face a series of hurdles in the race to Number 10 over the coming weeks.